Arikayce FDA Approval History

 The most common adverse reactions (incidence ≥10% and higher than control) include dysphonia, cough, bronchospasm, hemoptysis, ototoxicity, upper airway irritation, musculoskeletal pain, fatigue/asthenia and exacerbation of underlying pulmonary disease, diarrhea, and nausea.

-Development History and FDA Approval Process for Arikayce
+Development Timeline for Arikayce

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.